Robert Andrew Macfie: Family

-On 17 May 1839 Macfie proposed marriage to Caroline Eliza Easton, daughter of Dr John Easton of Edinburgh.
+On 17 May 1839 Macfie proposed marriage to Caroline Eliza Easton, daughter of the late Dr John Easton of Courancehill near Edinburgh.
 The marriage took place in Edinburgh in January 1840, following what was seen as an unusually long engagement.
 The couple produced 7 recorded children, born between 1840 and 1854 in Liverpool where Macfie was by now based.

+His children included J W Macfie who ran the sugar refinery in Liverpool and resided at Rowton Hall in Cheshire.

+His daughter Ellison Thorburn Macfie (1842-1906) married Sir Thomas McClure.

+A second daughter married Major George Barbour of Bolesworth Castle.